Genesis Albums Ranked Worst to Best

 Greg Lake was a hard sell on the seven-part title suite at first.

 How Paul McCartney Pared Down on ‘Unplugged’

-“This is how we started out you know,” Paul McCartney said during 'Unplugged: The Official Bootleg.'
+“This is how we started out, you know,” he said during the 1991 all-acoustic performance.

-Between his years as the freaky frontman for Genesis and his early solo outings, Peter Gabriel was already a rock star before making
+Between Genesis and early solo outings, he was already a rock star.
+Then he went supernova.

 The Stories Behind the Songs of the Doors’ Last Hurrah, ‘L.A.
 Woman’